Plymouth State University: Facilities

-Hartman Union Building

-The center of student life on campus, known as the HUB, is a multi-function building.
+The center of student life on campus, the HUB, is a multi-function building.
 The HUB is home to student-run and professional offices.
-The HUB is also home to the Daily Paws Cafe and the Union Grille.
-Some of the offices inside are: The Office of Community Impact, 91.7 WPCR-FM, Student Support Foundation, Office of Student Life, New Student Experience Office, the Enterprise Technology & Services Help Desk (ETS) and more.
-Another PSU annual tradition called First Fire is held in the HUB Fireplace Lounge each fall and students come out to collect their unique First Fire Mug.
+The HUB is also home to the Daily Paws Cafe, the Union Grille, and university offices.
+A PSU annual tradition called First Fire is held in the HUB Fireplace Lounge each fall and students come out to collect their unique First Fire Mug.

-Silver Center for the Arts

 Built in 1956 and named for longtime Plymouth State president Ernest Silver, Silver Hall served as a physical education center, a music and theater teaching and performance facility, and an assembly hall.
 The Silver Center for the Arts supports PSU students of the performing arts.

 The Silver Center is also the home of the New Hampshire Music Festival, which performs classical and pops concerts in the Hanaway Theater and chamber music concerts in Smith Recital Hall.
 The festival begins the week after the July 4th holiday and runs through the middle of August.

-Draper and Maynard Building (D&M)

 In the early twentieth century, the Draper & Maynard Building was home to premier sporting goods manufacturer Draper & Maynard Sporting Goods Company.
-It is home to PSU's Department of Health and Human Performance, which is focused on health, wellness, adventure education, and athletic training professionals.
+It is home to PSU's Department of the Arts.
 The first floor of the building houses the university's MakerSpace.
-The fourth floor is currently under construction and will soon feature several labs for the university's program in Electromechanic Technology and Robotics (EMTR), spearheaded by Dr. Martin D. Hellwig.
-Many MLB players received their equipment from D&M such as Babe Ruth.
+The fourth floor is currently under construction and will soon feature several labs for the university's program in Electromechanic Technology and Robotics (EMTR).
+Many professional players received their equipment from D&M such as Babe Ruth.

-Lamson Library and Learning Commons

 Lamson Library and Learning Commons opened in September 2006.
-It is the largest publicly accessible library in central/northern New Hampshire, second-largest overall after Dartmouth College.
-The Learning Commons at Lamson Library is a state-of-the art, integrated research and technology center that provides PSU students, faculty and staff with access to a wide variety of research tools and materials, information technology resources and academic support services.
+It is the largest publicly accessible library in central/northern New Hampshire and second largest overall after Dartmouth College.
 Resources include open technology labs, the Spinelli Archives and Special Collections, and the Writing Center.